For those living in England, 2018 is the ‘Year of the Woman‘.

-This is a very short list, as I could come up with hundreds of women who have encouraged the progression of women across the centuries.
-However, I wanted to compile a list of those I think are important for girls today, and that currently have an influence, and provide inspiration, for young women growing up in the modern world.
+However, I wanted to compile a list of those I think are important for women in today’s society.
+All of these role models provide inspiration for young women growing up in the modern world.

 1. Malala Yousafzai

 Malala has been mentioned a lot in recent years, and she makes it onto every female power list for her bravery, intelligence and importance to women from minority backgrounds.